swanss/peptide_design/README.md

 `3_buildSeedGraph/run_buildSeedGraph.sh`

+At this stage you can choose to omit seeds that do not overlap other seeds from the graph with `--omitSeedsWithoutOverlaps`.
+This option will reduce the memory requirement in later steps when loading the graph and will have identical behavior to the method presented in the paper, as sampled paths that consist of residues from a single seed are discarded.
+However, if you want to maximize the diversity of sampled structures, then it is recommended to leave all seeds in the graph at this stage.

 ### samplePaths

 Samples random paths from a seed graph and fuses the residues together into a peptide backbone structure.

 `4_samplePaths/run_samplePaths.sh`

 By default this will not find contacts between the designed peptide backbones and the target (as this is fairly slow), but this can be modified with the `--countContacts` option.
+If you constructed the graph with non-overlapping seeds, then you may consider using `--acceptSingleSeedPaths` to increase the structural diversity of peptide backbones.

 ### buildPeptideRMSDMatrix